-- 4.11 The site is broadly split into the public zone and the secure area.
-The public zone comprises the car parking area and pedestrian access points up to the entrance plaza outside the ERC. - 4.12 The secure compound area of the site will be enclosed by a perimeter fence extending to 5.2m high.
-The fence will comprise a steel post and weldmesh panel fence with 2.4m high steel sheet in an inner concrete apron. - 4.13 The fence will not be externally lit, instead lit internally, whilst CCTV cameras will be mounted on columns inside the secure perimeter. - 4.14 The ERH forms part of the external secure line and includes the gatehouse that monitors vehicles entering the secure compound including prisoner transfers and deliveries to the facilities on site such as the kitchen or workshop.
+- 3.9.
+The proposals show that site is broadly split into the public zone and the secure area.
+The public zone comprises the car parking area and pedestrian access points up to the entrance plaza outside the ERH. - 3.10.
+The secure compound area of the site will be enclosed by a perimeter fence extending to 5.2m high.
+The fence will comprise a steel post and weldmesh panel fence with 2.4m high steel sheet in an inner concrete apron. - 3.11.
+The fence will not be externally lit, instead lit internally, whilst CCTV cameras will be mounted on columns inside the secure perimeter. - 3.12.
+The ERH forms part of the external secure line and includes the gatehouse that monitors vehicles entering the secure compound including prisoner transfers and deliveries to the facilities on site such as the kitchen or workshop.
 There will be various internal fences and gates separating buildings and creating zones within the secure compound.
-The illustrative site layout plan suggests how this may be laid out, however this will be confirmed as part of a reserved matters application. - 4.15 The site access point will be located off Moss Lane.
-The entrance has been designed to ensure suitable visibility splays are achieved for all vehicles likely to visit site.
-The position along Moss Lane has taken into account the proximity to existing junctions along Moss Lane (i.e. the junction with Willow Road and the existing two prisons), existing breaks in the tree line to maximise retention of existing vegetation, as well as being sited as far away as possible from the Wymott residential estate to minimise impacts from vehicular traffic. - 4.16 The car park for both staff and visitors will be located in front of the Entrance Resource Hub.
-It will provide 525 parking spaces, which has been calculated on the basis of assumptions over staff and visitor numbers based on evidence from other facilities as well as consideration of shift patterns, the availability of public transport and anticipated modal split amongst staff. - 4.17 The car park will include 24 accessible car parking spaces located close to the entrance building, 53 electric vehicle charging spaces and 27 spaces set aside for car sharing users. - 4.18 A 51 space covered cycle parking area will be positioned on the plaza outside the entrance building. - 4.19 A landscaping strategy was submitted in full detail with the application.
-The strategy has been developed in response to the site's existing characteristics and seeks to protect and reinforce habitats and vegetation where possible, maximising biodiversity net gain and providing appropriate mitigation for any ecology, landscape and visual impacts. - 4.20 The entrance area is designed to blend into the surrounding area, which is rural in character,
+The illustrative site layout plan suggests how this may be laid out. - 3.13.
+The site access point is proposed be located off Moss Lane.
+The entrance has been designed to ensure suitable visibility splays are achieved for all vehicles likely to visit site. - 3.14.
+The car park for both staff and visitors will be located in front of the Entrance Resource Hub.
+It is designed to provide 525 parking spaces. - 3.15.
+The design for the car park shows that it will include 24 accessible car parking spaces located close to the entrance building, 53 electric vehicle charging spaces and 27 spaces set aside for car sharing users. - 3.16.
+A 51 space covered cycle parking area will be positioned on the plaza outside the entrance building. - 3.17.
+A landscaping strategy was submitted in full detail with the application. - 3.18.
+The illustrative site layout shows the retention of the existing tree screen whilst ensuring a clear zone of 15m is maintained outside of the external perimeter fence in accordance with MoJ security requirements.
+This has allowed for a continuous tree screen of varying depth to be proposed along the entire northern boundary with a larger area of new woodland planting in the north-east area.